 Advancing DEI Within the IBD Community

 “At the Crohn’s & Colitis Foundation, we are intentional about making sure our digital resources reflect the diverse voices and experiences of patients and caregivers, and why our support programs are designed to meet people where they are.
-Right now, we are conducting a needs assessment survey to better understand and support the unique experiences of the LGBTQIA+ IBD community.
 This work is deeply meaningful to me, because it ensures that every person impacted by IBD sees themselves in our mission and knows that they belong.”

 Catherine Soto, MPA - Associate Vice President, Patient Education & Support